 A Turning Point for Market Research Technology

 The turn of the century brought perhaps the most transformative method impacting us today; web surveys, which have morphed into mobile surveys in more recent years.
-Qualitatively, we’ve seen the introduction of activity-based online methods, webcam interviews and focus groups.
+Qualitatively, we’ve seen the introduction of activity-based online methods, webcam interviews, and focus groups.

 Culturally Relevant Ways to Reach People

-All of these approaches provide researchers multiple ways to reach people and understand their lives.
+All of these approaches provide researchers with multiple ways to reach people and understand their lives.
 The evolution reflects changes both in technological developments and in culture around us.
 A perfect example of this is mobile qualitative that can tap into the mainstream culture of content creators and sharers.

 From a researcher perspective: what better way to understand people than through their own lens?
 Furthermore, the method addresses memory and post-rationalization challenges while also being as unobtrusive as far as research can get.